aldebaran/qibuild/doc/getting_started.rst

 (the location of the .bat file depends on your setup)

-Configuring QiBuild for MinGW with Msys
+Configuring qiBuild for MinGW with Msys
 +++++++++++++++++++++++++++++++++++++++

 You will have to do several things for qibuild to work with MinGW.